Which items and articles of clothing must be taken off?: Going through the security scan

 Security first

-You may be asked to remove your belt the next time you go through the security scan, even if the belt buckle does not appear too large to you.
+You might find that the next time you stand at the security scan, you still have to take off your shoes, even though you believe they are not too high or have a thick sole.
 It is always up to our security staff members to make this decision.
 This is always done to safeguard your security.
 Better safe than sorry.

 Read the previous blogs